sbacarob/cli-rubiks/README.md

-# Elixir Rubik's cube timer
+# Elixir cube timer for the command line

 ![initial state screenshot](doc/initial_screenshot.png)

-This is a Rubik's cube timer for the command line implemented in Elixir.
+This is a Rubik's cube timer for the command line implemented in Elixir using [Ratatouille](https://github.com/ndreynolds/ratatouille).

 ## Features